10 Best Leg Exercises for Women

-By training multiple muscles at one, you increase the number of calories burned and the metabolism.
-That’s because compound exercises increase post exercise oxygen consumption (aka EPOC).
+By training multiple muscles at one, you increase the number of calories burned and metabolism.
+That’s because compound exercises increase post-exercise oxygen consumption (aka EPOC).

 EPOC is what causes the body to burn calories during and after a workout.
 Weight or resistance training exercises are the only way to increase EPOC.

 Compound Leg Exercises increase EPOC the most!
 Most of the leg exercises below are compound exercises, so you can boost your metabolism and burn fat during and after the exercises are over.